Data Breach Cost Calculator

 Educational illustration

 This calculator models potential breach costs for educational purposes.
 The output shows how different inputs combine mathematically.
 Actual breach costs vary based on industry, jurisdiction, data sensitivity, response speed, and contractual obligations.
-Use this figure to inform risk assessment, not as a binding estimate.
+This figure informs risk assessment; it is not a binding estimate.

 Inputs